Read This First

 Prompt 2: Some claim that we can be fully certain about the continued reliability of logical and mathematical statements.

-The section works by contrast: Deductive vs. Inductive Reasoning as a supporting reason, The Acquisition of Logic and Mathematics as a load-bearing piece, and Philosophical Perspectives as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Deductive vs. Inductive Reasoning as a supporting reason, The Acquisition of Logic and Mathematics as a load-bearing piece, and Philosophical Perspectives as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Deductive vs. Inductive Reasoning distinct from The Acquisition of Logic and Mathematics.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Deductive vs. Inductive Reasoning distinct from The Acquisition of Logic and Mathematics.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Absolute Certainty tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.